Conquest Brigade: Ideology

 The Conquest Brigade's stated aim has been to overthrow the al-Assad family's rule over Syria, and to establish a "Free Syrian government".
-The group is "religiously conservative" and follows a Sunni Islamist and Syrian nationalist ideology.
+The group was "religiously conservative" and follows a Sunni Islamist and Syrian nationalist ideology.
 By late 2012, it was not yet Salafist, but still supported a declaration in November 2012 that called for the establishment of a "state that rules according to the law of God" in Syria.
 By 2013, the militia was considered to be "moderate Islamist" in its views by some observers, though it already exhibited strong links to ISIL by this stage.
 While besieging Menagh Military Airbase in August 2013, the group's members voiced their support for ISIL's plan to exterminate all Alawites (a religious minority) in a propaganda video.
 The Conquest Brigade had partially adopted the ideology of the Islamic State of Iraq and the Levant by this point, though distanced itself from Salafi jihadism after its violent split with ISIL.
 Despite this, the group continued to be sympathetic toward radical Islamist groups, even joining the hardline Salafist Ahrar al-Sham movement for four months in 2015/16.
 Nonetheless, a regional expert claimed in February 2016 that the Conquest Brigade was neither Jihadist nor Salafist, and just a "nationalist group unconnected to Nusra", though also described Ahrar al-Sham (of which the militia was a part at the time) as "close battlefield ally of Nusra's".

-The militia claims to respect human rights and protect civilians, but is known for violently suppressing opposing political activists.
+The militia claims to respect human rights and protect civilians, but was known for violently suppressing opposing political activists.

 The Conquest Brigade's views on an international intervention against the Syrian government changed over time.
 A commander of the Conquest Brigade stated in 2013 that his unit was not in favour of American-led invasion, though also said that the United States would find a "very powerful ally on the ground" in form of the militia in case they should enter the Syrian Civil War.
 By late 2016, however, the unit was considered loyal to the Turkish government and fully supported the Turkish occupation of northern Syria.

 Organization

 Constituent militias

-The Conquest Brigade is an umbrella formation for various sub-units of varying strength.
+The Conquest Brigade was an umbrella formation for various sub-units of varying strength.
 By August 2012, the militia claimed to consist of 27 battalions.
 Of these, the following are known: